ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 val plus : int -> int -> int = <fun>
 ```
 We can partially apply this as `plus 2`, for example, which is "the
-function that adds 2 to things":
+function that adds 2 to things."

 ```ocaml
 # let f = plus 2;;